 Energetic, Intelligent, Adoring, Devoted and Happy

-These doggies are a fairly ancient breed and are also one of the tallest Spaniels of all!
-It's thought that they were originally bred to retrieve water fowl as well as other game in challenging mash-land terrains.
-They also have a lovely dark liver coat, made up of tight ringlets which covers the entire body!
+These dogs are a fairly ancient breed and are also one of the tallest Spaniels of all!
+It's thought that they were originally bred to retrieve waterfowl as well as other game in challenging marsh-land terrains.
+They have a lovely dark liver coat, made up of tight ringlets which cover the entire body!

 Additionally, they have lovely personalities, being kind and affectionate in nature!
 They also have a great sense of humour and are a comical joy to be around.
 On top of this, they are very adaptable, happy just as much chilling out at home as they are in the field!

-Fun Fact: Often these doggies are used as 'detectors' for the police due to their fantastic scenting abilities!
+Fun Fact: Often these dogs are used as detectors for the police due to their fantastic scenting abilities!